 In Step 4 you should specify if you want to limit the package to 32-bit or 64-bit systems or computers with specific operating system languages.
 The patch file to be deployed will be automatically downloaded in the background by the Software Vulnerability Manager console.
-Once this is completed the Software Vulnerability Manager console will repackage and publish the update package into the WSUS/Intune System Center.
+Once this is completed the Software Vulnerability Manager console will repackage and publish the update package into the WSUS/System Center.
+To export a package select File System (Export) and click Publish.